bbauska/JS-Basics-Unlock/README.md

 ```{=html}
 <!-- -->
 ```
-4. Date Handling: JSON does not have a \"date\" type.
+4. Date Handling: JSON does not have a &quot;date&quot; type.
 Dates are typically represented as strings, and the conversion to and from a JavaScript Date object must be handled manually.

-5. Avoid Circular References: Circular references will cause \' JSON.stringify&ast; to throw an error.
+5. Avoid Circular References: Circular references will cause &#39;
+    JSON.stringify&ast; to throw an error.
 If your object contains circular references, you must remove them or use a custom replacer function.